ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-29-HorizonMapping.md

 ![image-20230429231351158](../../Images/2023-04-29-HorizonMapping/image-20230429231351158.png){: width="500"}{: .align-center}

-Before we start to discuss about the steps, please be noted that all the points and vectors are provided in the tangent space.
+Before we start to discuss the processes, please note that all the points and vectors are provided in the tangent space.

-Given a pixel point $p(x, y)$, we decide whether $p$ is in a shadow or not by looking at whether there is a occluder between the light source and $p$.
-Since the surface is continuous, a possible occluder can be looked for by considering only the elevation sampled from the height map.
-If there is any higher surface point that intersects with $l$, there is a blocking surface between $p$ and the light, thus $p$ is in a shadow; if not, $p$ is being lit directly by the light and not in a shadow.
-Let the angle $\alpha$ is the elevation angle between the horizontal plane at the height $h_0$ and the direction toward the adjacent higher point $p'(x + i, x + j)$.
+Given a pixel point $p(x, y)$, we decide whether $p$ is in a shadow or not by looking at if there is any occluder between the light source and $p$.
+Since the surface is continuous, a possible occluder can be searched for by considering only the elevation sampled from the height map.
+If there is at least one higher surface point that intersects with $l$, there is a blocking surface between $p$ and the light; thus $p$ is in a shadow; if not, $p$ is being lit directly by the light and not in a shadow.
+Let the angle $\alpha$ be the elevation angle between the horizontal plane at the height $h_0$ and the direction toward the adjacent higher point $p'(x + i, x + j)$.
 If the angle made by $l$ and the horizontal plane is greater than $\alpha$, $p$ is in a shadow; otherwise, $p$ is not in a shadow.

-What is clever with the horizon mapping is how it precalculates and stores the criteria for decision.
-The horizon mapping generates a separate texture map with the RGBA format named horizon map.
-The horizon mapping first utilizes four channels of the horizon map to handle possible directions projected on the tangent space x-y plane.
+What is clever with horizon mapping is how it precalculates and stores the criteria for decision.
+Horizon mapping generates a separate texture map with the RGBA format called **horizon map**.
+Horizon mapping first utilizes four channels of the horizon map to handle possible directions projected on the tangent space x-y plane.
 The horizon map also uses $\sin\alpha$ as the proxy for $\alpha$, which eventually represents an elevation.
 Since the sine function monotonically increases in $[-\frac{\pi}{2}, \frac{\pi}{2}]$, it can be used for comparing heights between pixels.

 Now, let's step onto the real implementation of the generation of a horizon map.
-To fill in a texel $p(x, y)$ which has height of $h$, adjacent pixels within the range $r$ should be searched for.
+To fill in a texel $p(x, y)$ which has height of $h$, adjacent pixels within the range $r$ are investigated.
 Keep an array of maximum $\tan^2$ values that will be tracked for 32 equally-spaced directions on the x-y plane.
-For one of such texel $p'(x + i, x + j)$ which has height of $h'$ and forms an horizontal angle $\alpha$, we calculate $\tan^2\alpha$ with the following trigonometric identity.
+For one of such texel $p'(x + i, x + j)$, which has a height of $h'$ and forms a horizontal angle $\alpha$, we calculate $\tan^2\alpha$ with the following trigonometric identity.

 $$
 \tan^2\alpha = \frac{(h_0 - h)^2}{i^2 + j^2}